favoursyre/packet-data-manipulator/readme.md

 6. [Run](#run)

 ## Overview
-This script performs a range of packet data manipulations
+This script performs a range of malicious packet data manipulations

 ## Features
 * Performs a MITM attack and sniffs on the network